kinghenryg/LearnDevOpsWithStegHub/MERN_STACK/mern_web_stack_implementation.md

 ### Conclusion

-By following this documentation and leveraging the provided resources, one is well-equipped to build and deploy full-fledged web applications utilizing the MERN stack.
+By following this guide and utilizing the available resources, you will be well-prepared to build and deploy complete web applications using the MERN stack.